 As the Brit’s version of a traditional European Christmas Market, Winter Wonderland is the most important Christmas activity for any visitor to London in November/December because it truly is a world of wonder.
 Think pop-up German stalls selling glühwein, rollercoasters, a carousel bar (that rotates, yes) and all the Christmas market food you can imagine: waffles, pretzels, crepes and more.
 Best of all – it is free to enter!

 As the world’s most famous department store, Harrods is a London destination in itself (so much so that it has its own designated stop on the double decker bus tour!)
 The department store truly comes to life over Christmas and if you’re in the market for a gift or two, there is no better place to find everything and get in the Christmas spirit.

-Perhaps the most iconic ice skating rink in all of London is hidden off the main thoroughfare, behind the facade of Somerset House near the Thames River.
-Be sure to book your tickets in advance (£17) as numbers are capped on the ice and it is often impossible to get a ticket on the day.
+Perhaps the most iconic ice skating rink in all of London is hidden off the main thoroughfare.
+This rink is located behind the facade of Somerset House near the Thames River.
+Be sure to book your tickets in advance (£17) as numbers are capped on the ice.
+Throughout December it is often impossible to get a ticket on the day.

 Location: Somerset House

 4. Ice Skating at the Natural History Museum